TritonDataCenter/rfd/rfd/0005/README.md

- * Residing in the node-sdc-changefeed repository, the publisher module will abstract away some of the boilerplate necessary for simultaneously modifying the publishers authoritative data store and sending events to listeners.
+ * Residing in the node-sdc-changefeed repository, the publisher module will abstract away some of the boilerplate necessary for simultaneously modifying the publishers authoritative data store, change feed bucket, and sending events to listeners.

-   Furthermore, the publisher module is responsible for providing a websocket interface that listeners can receive updates from and an HTTP interface that listeners can register for events on.
-Lastly the publisher module will track current listeners and what they are registered for.
+ * The publisher module is responsible for providing a websocket interface that listeners can receive updates from and an HTTP interface that listeners can register for events on.

+ * The module will also track current listeners, what they are registered for, and publish a collection of available change feed resources via HTTP.

+ * On startup the module will obtain the following settings from a configuration file (e.g. config.js).
+     * The change feed bucket location.
+     * The maximum age of a change feed item in the change feed bucket.
+     * A list of resources that support change feeds and their respective bootstrap routes.

  * Example registration payload (websocket):

    ```
-   /change-feed
+   /change-feeds
    ---
    /*
     * This will be sent by the listener to the change feed route